GENERAL INFORMATION: 503-823-7404

 Phase 1: 2012-2014

-The first phase of the approximately $35 million project is being conducted in 2012-2014.
+The first phase is being conducted in 2012-2014.
 This phase includes the construction of a new 28,000-square-foot building, which will provide space for staff offices and public meeting areas; craft workshops; materials and warehouse supplies storage area; and loading dock.
 The building will be constructed along N.Tillamook Avenue.

 Phase 2 will consist of the construction of a 38,000-square-foot building that will provide office space, and conference and training facilities.